Home » Bee Farm Blog » Beeswax » DIY Beeswax Christmas Ornaments

 DIY Beeswax Christmas Ornaments

-For many families, homemade beeswax Christmas ornaments are a holiday tradition.
+If the warm nostalgia of holiday traditions hold a special place in your heart, this project is for you.
 Most of us have a special Christmas ornament that we remember hanging on the tree.
 Some of these creations can last for years with proper care.
-Make a new tradition for your family with DIY Beeswax Christmas ornaments.
+Make a new tradition for your family with these DIY Beeswax Christmas ornaments.
+The process for making them is “old as time”.
+But it still works wonderfully.

 Handmade Christmas tree ornament made from beeswax using a clay cookie mold image.

-A common product on many homesteads and farms, beeswax became popular in ornament making due to being so easy to work with.
-And, it was something that most farms either had on hand or could easily acquire.
+Beeswax became popular in ornament making due to being so easy to work with.
+Also, it was something that most farms either had on hand or could easily acquire.

 Traditional Beeswax Ornament Molds